Note 1.B - Material Accounting Policies

 Interest Income is recognized on time proportion basis considering the amount outstanding and the effective interest rate applicable.

 Property, plant, and equipment are carried at cost less accumulated depreciation and impairment losses, if any.
-The cost of property, plant and equipment comprises its purchase price net of any trade discounts and rebates, any import duties, and other taxes (other than those subsequently recoverable from the tax authorities), any directly attributable expenditure on making the asset ready for its intended use, other incidental expenses, and interest on borrowings attributable to acquisition of qualifying property, plant, and equipment up to the date the asset is ready for its intended use.
-Subsequent expenditure on property, plant and equipment after its purchase / completion is capitalised only if such expenditure results in an increase in the future benefits from such asset beyond its previously assessed standard of performance.
+The cost of property, plant and equipment comprises its purchase price net of any trade discounts and rebates, any import duties, and other taxes (other than those subsequently recoverable from the tax authorities), any directly attributable expenditure on making the asset ready for its intended use and interest on borrowings attributable to acquisition of qualifying property, plant, and equipment up to the date the asset is ready for its intended use.
+Subsequent expenditure on property, plant and equipment after its purchase / completion is capitalised only if such expenditure qualifies the recognition criteria.

-Property, plant, and equipment retired from active use and held for sale are stated at the lower of their net book value and net realisable value and are disclosed separately.
+Property, plant, and equipment retired from active use and held for sale are stated at the lower of their carrying amount and fair value less cost to sell and are disclosed separately.
 Any expected loss is recognised immediately in the Statement of Profit and Loss.
 Losses arising from the retirement of, and gains or losses arising from disposal of property, plant and equipment are recognised in the Statement of Profit and Loss.

-On transition to Ind AS the Company had elected to continue with the carrying value for all its property, plant and equipment as recognised in the financial statements as at the date of the transition to Ind AS, measured as per the previous GAAP and use as its deemed cost as at the date of transition after making necessary adjustments for de-commissioning liabilities.
-Based on this item of Property, Plant and Equipment existing as on the date of transition to Ind AS are carried at deemed cost.
+On transition to Ind AS the Company had elected to continue with the carrying value for all its property, plant and equipment as recognised in the financial statements as at the date of the transition to Ind AS, measured as per the previous GAAP and use as its deemed cost as at the date of transition.
 This exemption has been used for intangible assets covered by Ind AS 38 'Intangible Assets'.

 Depreciation: